Tuesday, June 29, 2010

 Another back-to back Youth Feature

 Due to our temporary hiatus from our blog we are trying to catch up on posting more on the youth in the area.
 This was a very special interview for me as it was open and I did little of the talking.
-This girl is really special and I spend quite a bit of time with her outside of school practicing reading, writing and simply listening to what is on her mind.
-Of course I hope for the success of all the young people I work with, but this particular student is someone I fervently work with.
-My next step is making sure she carries that same confidence she has at HOPE outside of school, and not made to feel inferior by certain males in Kampala where she lives.
-This is an issue I am constantly trying to address and focus on, as the future for many girls following graduation from HOPE is not very promising.
+This girl is really special (I know I say this about everyone), and I spend quite a bit of time with her outside of school.
+We do a bit of reading and writing, but I mainly listen to what's on her mind.
+My next step is making sure she is not made to feel inferior by certain males living near her in Kampala.
+This is an issue I am constantly trying to address, as the future for many girls following Primary School graduation is not always the most promising.
 Since many of the girls are refugees the possibility of obtaining school fees (which are greatly reduced at HOPE) for Secondary School is quite slim.
-Hearing stories of older males taking advantage of young girls and promising a secure life leads to many single mothers, and tales of prostitution and female trafficking are also among the other tragically common stories.
-It takes leaders in schools like HOPE to show the other girls that there are other paths and other choices to consider.
+Hearing stories of older males taking advantage of young girls and promising a secure life leads to many single mothers, prostitution, and even female trafficking.
+It takes leaders in schools like HOPE to show other young females that there are other choices to consider.
 To take a line from HOPE School, “Hope never fails.”

 Name: Deborah Baunda